-- 217. Garland has the resources and the procedures in place for accommodating the recommendations and comments submitted by TPWD. - 218.)
+- 217. Garland has the resources and the procedures in place for accommodating the recommendations and comments submitted by TPWD. - 218.
 The routing conditions recommended by Commission Staff are typically included in the Commission's ordering paragraphs in transmission-line certification proceedings and are sufficient to address TPWD's concerns. - 219.
 No modifications to the Garland line or the Garland substation are required as a result of the recommendations and comments made by TPWD. - 220.
 Garland and Rusk Interconnection will implement TPWD's recommendations that statelisted threatened species observed during construction be allowed to leave the site or be relocated by a permitted individual to a suitable nearby area. - 221.
 Garland and Rusk Interconnection will coordinate with the U.S. Fish and Wildlife Service, TPWD, and other agencies, as needed, once a route has been selected by the Commission. - 222.
 It is appropriate that Garland and Rusk Interconnection will use best management practices to minimize the potential impact to migratory birds and threatened species.
 If any rule or regulation requires Garland or Rusk Interconnection to develop a mitigation plan and provide compensatory mitigation, Garland and Rusk Interconnection will work with the respective agencies to determine the appropriate measures and mitigation ratio(s), if applicable. - 223.
-If Garland, Rusk Interconnection, or their contractors encounter any archeological artifacts or other cultural resources during project construction, work shall cease immediately in the vicinity of the resource and the discovery shall be reported to the Texas Historical Commission.
-Garland and Rusk Interconnection will take actions as directed by the Texas Historical Commission. - 224.
-Garland and Rusk Interconnection shall follow the procedures outlined in the following publications for protecting raptors: Suggested Practices for Raptor Protection on Power Lines, the State of the Art in 2006, Avian Power Line Interaction Committee (APLIC), 2006, and the Avian Protection Plan Guidelines published by APLIC in April 2005.
-Also,
+It is appropriate that, Iif Garland, Rusk Interconnection, or their contractors encounter any archeological artifacts or other cultural resources during project construction, work shall will cease immediately in the vicinity of the resource and the discovery willshall be reported to the Texas Historical Commission.
+It is appropriate that Garland and Rusk Interconnection will take actions as directed by the Texas Historical Commission. - 224.
+It is appropriate that Garland and Rusk Interconnection willshall follow the procedures outlined in the following publications for protecting raptors: Suggested Practices for Raptor Protection on Power Lines, the State of the Art in 2006, Avian Power Line Interaction Committee (APLIC), 2006, and the Avian Protection Plan Guidelines published by APLIC in April 2005.
+Also, it is appropriate that Garland and Rusk